aws-samples/TensorFlow-in-SageMaker-workshop/README.md

 You can use Amazon SageMaker to train and deploy a model using custom TensorFlow code.
 The Amazon SageMaker Python SDK TensorFlow estimators and models and the Amazon SageMaker open-source TensorFlow containers make writing a TensorFlow script and running it in Amazon SageMaker easier.

-In this workshop you will port a working TensorFlow script to run on SageMakerK and utilize some of the feature available for TensorFlow in SageMaker
+In this workshop you will port a working TensorFlow script to run on SageMaker and utilize some of the feature available for TensorFlow in SageMaker

 The workshop is based on 5 modules: